fobo66/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 ## Background

 Bookcrossing Mobile app was started as a pet project of mine.
-Due to limited resources development went slowly and often I didn't wanted to bother with some boring to write stuff and used a lot of third-party dependencies.
+Due to limited resources development went slowly and often I didn't wanted to bother with some boring stuff and used a lot of third-party dependencies.
 Also, I thought back then that it's completely OK to mix up Rx and non-Rx ways. _Spoiler: it's absolutely not._

 All of a sudden, after a few months of Bookcrossing Mobile being in Beta release, Google introduced replacement of Support libraries with